acquia/blt/INSTALL.md

   ```
   blt configure
   ```
-1. Update your project with new dependencies that were added BLT:
+1. Update your project with new dependencies that were added by BLT:

   ```
   composer update